Jump to read

 Or if your free plans turn into enough paid subscriptions to make them sustainable.
 ARPA is a suitable metric for tiered subscriptions like the one shown below:

-ARPU is typically a metrics most commonly used by B2C companies as the user is the buyer.
-In a B2B world we mainly speak about ARPA which is the average revenue per account which is the same principle but assumes the buyer is a company.
+ARPU is typically a metric most commonly used by B2C companies as the user is the buyer.
+In the B2B world we mainly speak about ARPA which is the average revenue per account which is the same principle but assumes the buyer is a company.

 Although not an exclusive subscription business metric, CAC indicates how well you budget your resources.